Have you got some broken pottery you need to recycle? Have you ever actually thought is ceramic recyclable?

-From everyday plates and favourite coffee cups, to flower pots, sinks and outdoor tiles, ceramic items can be found in all corners of the home.
+From everyday plates and favourite coffee cups, to flower pots and outdoor tiles and even full sinks, ceramic items can be found in all corners of the home.

 If you’re here now, you’ll be interested in ceramic recycling and to learn about the material’s environmental impact.

-All ceramic items will get chipped over time.
+All ceramic items will eventually get chipped or cracked.
 And once the first few cracks have appeared, it won’t be long until the item finally breaks beyond repair.

 So, is ceramic recyclable?